yuriivydai34/nestjs-app2/BACKUP_README.md

 ## API Endpoints

-### Authentication
+### Authentication & Authorization
-All backup endpoints require authentication.
+All backup endpoints require authentication **AND** admin role.
 Include the JWT token in the Authorization header:
 ```
 Authorization: Bearer <your-jwt-token>
 ```

+**🔒 Admin Only Access**: Only users with `role: "admin"` can access backup endpoints.
+Non-admin users will receive a `403 Forbidden` response.

 ### 1. Create Backup
 **POST** `/backups`